dxg-aceinna/gnss-ins-sim-doc/gnss-ins-sim-doc.md

 #### 2.1.4 Body frame
 The body coordinate system is fixed at the device.
 Its origin is located at the center of device.
 Its x axis points forward, lying in the symmetric plane of the device.
 Its y axis points to the right side of the device.
 Its z axis points downward to complete the right-hand coordinate system.

+## 2.2 Attitude representation
+Two representations of the device attitude are adopted in **gnss-ins-sim**:
+* quaternions (scalar first);
+* Euler angles corresponding to the ZYX rotation sequence.

 ## 3 Sensor model
 ------

 ### 3.1 Gyroscope
+The mathematical model of a gyro in **gnss-ins-sim** is
 <div align=center>
 <img src="https://latex.codecogs.com/gif.latex?\omega_m=\omega&plus;b_{\omega}&plus;n_{\omega}" title="\omega_m=\omega+b_{\omega}+n_{\omega}" />
 </div>